 Cecelia P. Tyler

-Cecelia teaches Social Studies, Language Arts, and Reading/Writing at MFA.
-After growing up in Paynesville, Liberia, Cecelia started teaching at a local elementary school in 1999.
-Since then, Cecelia has taught at the primary level in four different schools across Montserrado County.
+Cecelia Tyler teaches Social Studies, Language Arts, and Reading/Writing at the Academy.
+After growing up in Paynesville, Liberia, Tyler started teaching at a local elementary school in 1999.
+Since then, Tyler has taught at the primary level in four different schools across Montserrado County.
 Most recently, she was the principal of a community school in Paynesville.